renowator/A01-Ag-sim-for-autonomous-agents/Readme.md

 * **plotter.py** - function used to plot all the figures from the report
 * **run.py** - run this file if you want to run the simulation
 * **run_experiments.py** and **run_experiments_handcrafted.py** - are used for running the models for a number of epochs, given some parameters (much faster than running through run.py)

+## About

+When running the simultion through run.py file, there are a couple elements shown.

+* On the left side, there are all the settable parameters for the simulation
+* In the middle, there are two maps showing up:
+    * the top one is the actual simulation
+    * the bottom one is the knowledgeMap, so that the user can see what the agents are "thinking"

+If you want to run the model using different parameters, you need to set those and then press on "Reset" botton.
+That way, the new parameters are initialized.
+The parameters cannot be modified during the simulation.
+Only through the Reset button this can be done.